Type checks and casts

 Note that despite the fact that the right-hand side of

-as? is a non-null type
+as? is a non-nullable type

 String, the result of the cast is nullable.